 How old is that water heater getting to be?
 Under ideal circumstances, a tank water heater should last ten to fifteen years.
 Tankless systems can last longer, occasionally even a little beyond twenty years.
 If you’re not sure, check the water heater’s serial number or the owner’s manual and you should be able to figure it out.

 Have you been getting regular maintenance for your water heater?
 Having the sediment and mineral scaling flushed out of the system, having the pressure and temperature tested and recalibrated if necessary, and having the anode rod replaced are all very important for maximizing the lifetime of the system.
 Without this, it’s much less likely that your water heater will survive for ten years.
+If you’re unsure what kind of upkeep your system needs, this post on why your water heater needs regular maintenance outlines essential steps that can help prevent unnecessary plumbing repair service calls.

 As a water heater begins to struggle, even regular maintenance can’t keep its efficiency up forever.
 Whether your water heater uses natural gas or electricity, if you’ve got rising utility bills or rising water bills, your water heater might be the culprit.
-If the water heater is also getting on in age and is in less-than-excellent condition overall, replacement may be a better choice than repair.
+For example, these signs of a dying water heater may help you decide if repair is worth it or if a full replacement is the better long-term move.

 Some repair needs are relatively minor.
 Some can be more extensive, potentially even exceeding half the cost of a new water heater.
 A minor repair might be worthwhile, even if you know your water heater won’t last many more years.
 A major repair is only a reasonable plan if the water heater is otherwise in good condition and not very old.
+If you’re facing this dilemma, this article on when to repair or replace your water heater can help guide your next steps with confidence.

 Hot water that smells odd or is discolored might be caused by bacteria growing in the water heater.
 This is a sign that the anode rod must be replaced.
 It makes the tank a hostile environment for bacteria and corrosion, and this is a simple fix.
 But if the water is rusty, chances are, the inside of the tank has become corroded.
 It’s only a matter of time before it springs a leak or bursts, so replacement is necessary.